D3lyth/lunar_glow/README.md

 - [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
-- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Codeanywhere](https://codeanywhere.com) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Materialize](https://materializecss.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Flask](https://flask.palletsprojects.com) used as the Python framework for the site.
 - [Django](https://www.djangoproject.com) used as the Python framework for the site.
-- [MongoDB](https://www.mongodb.com) used as the non-relational database management with Flask.
-- [SQLAlchemy](https://www.sqlalchemy.org) used as the relational database management with Flask.
 - [PostgreSQL](https://www.postgresql.org) used as the relational database management.
 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
-- [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.